Semantic Regexes: Auto-Interpreting LLM Features with a Structured Language: Results

 \subsection{Semantic Regexes Help People Build Mental Models of LLM Features}

-A common role of feature descriptions is to convey the feature's behavior to a human interpreter~\citep{ameisen2025circuit,neuronpedia}.
-Thus, we investigate whether semantic regexes help people form accurate mental models of LLM features.
-To do so, we conducted a 24-person user study, testing whether AI experts could generate data that did and did not activate a feature given only its description (full details in \cref{app:human-study}).
-We selected 12 features from \gpt that represented diverse activation patterns, spanned model layers, and had accurate feature descriptions.
-Given a feature description, participants were asked to generate three activating phrases and one near-miss counterfactual.
-Each participant generated phrases for three natural language and three semantic regex feature descriptions, resulting in 425 positive and 143 counterfactual phrases.
+A common role of feature descriptions is to convey the feature's behavior to a human interpreter~\citep{neuronpedia,ameisen2025circuit}.
+Thus, we investigate how semantic regexes impact people's mental models of LLM features (full protocol in \cref{app:human-study}).
+We conducted a 24-person study with AI experts representative of people most likely to use feature descriptions in practice.
+To obtain insights across a range of features, we used 12 \gpt features with diverse activation patterns and accurate natural language and semantic regex descriptions.
+Given a description, participants were asked to generate three activating phrases and one near-miss counterfactual.

-Forming an accurate mental model of an LLM feature means being able to express the feature's decision boundary, i.e., what does and does not activate the feature.
+Forming an accurate mental model of an LLM feature means being able to express the feature's decision boundary\,---\,i.e., what does and does not activate the feature.
 We quantify this by measuring the difference between the feature's maximum activation on each participant's positive phrases and their counterfactual phrase.
+We choose the maximum positive phrase to account for activation artifacts that can result from tokenization.
 Small or negative values indicate that the participant had difficulty distinguishing activating and non-activating phrases, while large positive values reflect an understanding of the feature's decision boundary.
-We compare the mean differences of \eleuther and \sr descriptions of the same feature, finding that participants scored higher using semantic regex descriptions on 9 of 12 features (\cref{fig:human_study_results}).
+We compare the mean differences of \eleuther and \sr descriptions of the same feature, finding that participants scored as well or higher using semantic regex descriptions on 9 of 12 features (\cref{fig:human_study_results}).